 A seahorse nestling amongst a billowy pile of dough?
 Chocolate bunnies breeding like rabbits do?
 Intrigued?
 You might just want to check out the, Lucy’s far out ideas over at The KitchenMaid.
 In the meantime, I wouldn’t be averse to a breeding programme of these chocolate honey buns.

 If running the London marathon is your thing, or any other marathon come to that then this rocket fuel chocolate breakfast smoothie might be the thing for you.
 Hopefully it kept Gill going last week, from the Tales of Pigling Bland.

-With some thyme honey at hand and possible with Hannah’s scones at the back of my mind, I was inspired to bake some honey, thyme and white chocolate Madeleines.
-I’m so glad I was, because they were scrumptious.
+I had some thyme honey at hand and possibly Hannah’s scones at the back of my mind.
+So my contribution to these 28 buzzy honey and chocolate recipes are these honey, thyme and white chocolate Madeleines.
+I’m so glad I was inspired to bake them, because they were scrumptious.

 Scones proved to be a popular bake this month.
 I think I’m being given the subliminal or not so subliminal message that I need to try honey scones.
 I reckon these chocolate chip and honey scones from Johanna of Green Gourmet Giraffe are more like chocolate chunk scones – there is absolutely no skimping on the chocolate here and they sound very good indeed.

 The most unusual entry yet has to be this aubergine chocolate cake from Natalie of HungryHinny.
 I did a double take when I first read it, but when I thought about it I could see that an oily vegetable such as aubergine might just work.
 It is both gluten and dairy free which is always a bonus.
 Natalie assures us that it is delicious; it certainly looks it.

 Chocolate & honey fudge anyone?
 This plate of sweet delightfulness comes from Mari of NuttyTart.